eraykalkan/eraykalkan-blog/exampleSite/content/algorithms/what-is-an-algorithm.md

 ---
 date: "2020-08-03"
 tags: ["algorithm", "algorithms", "programming"]
-title: "What is this thing called an Algorithm"
+title: "What is Algorithm?"
 ---

-## What is an Algorithm?
+## What is thing called an Algorithm?

 In an informal way: It is a procedure or set of procedures, working in such a way that you need to specify what are you trying to achieve step-by-step.
 You will need to be explaining like you are telling a story to a 5 year old :)